ibm-cloud-docs/netezza/security/usagenzclioidcauth.md

 # Usage of `nzcli` with OIDC authentication

-After successful authentication from Cyclops and Identity Provider, you will get a JWT token on Cyclops GUI.
+After successful authentication from Netezza UI and Identity Provider, you will get a JWT token on Netezza UI GUI.
 You can use the JWT token to execute `nzcli` commands as follows:

  ```bash
 ./nzcli nzcommand  -u username -pw  jwttoken -apiserver ip